Escalation (1968 animated film): Plot

 The animation begins with a countdown from 10 and a drumbeat, skipping over the number 7 and with each numeral getting larger in size as the countdown progresses.
 A dove of peace flies upside down and backwards, with X marks over its eyes as if it were dead.
 Then a giant statue of the head of Lyndon B. Johnson is slowly wheeled into view, while the melody of the "Battle Hymn of the Republic" plays.
 One of the statue's ears is shaped as a dollar sign.
 Actor Paul Frees imitates Johnson's voice reading the lyrics, later joined by a choir, with each instance of the word "truth" being bleeped out with a cuckoo sound.
 As the song goes on, Johnson's nose slowly starts to rise in phallic fashion.
-When fully erect, the nose begins to shake and then violently explodes as images of the Playboy Bunny, bare breasts, hot dogs, copious amounts of meat, Billy Graham, John Wayne, Doris Day, Coca-Cola, beer, Aunt Jemima, Lassie, Superman, Little Orphan Annie, S&H Green Stamps and cigarettes flash on the screen in rapid succession amidst images and sounds of explosions, followed by a similarly rapid succession of military decoration, ending on the Purple Heart (the medal for those wounded or killed in combat) as a single clock chime is heard.
+When fully erect, the nose begins to shake and then violently explodes as images of the Playboy Bunny, bare breasts, hot dogs, copious amounts of meat, Billy Graham, John Wayne, Doris Day, Coca-Cola, beer, Aunt Jemima, Lassie, Superman, Little Orphan Annie, S&H Green Stamps, cars, and cigarettes flash on the screen in rapid succession amidst images and sounds of explosions, followed by a similarly rapid succession of military decoration, ending on the Purple Heart (the medal for those wounded or killed in combat) as a single clock chime is heard.
 The cartoon fades out by having the statue crack into pieces.

-The gradual enlargement of Johnson's nose brings up images of Pinocchio, whose nose grew longer whenever he lied.
+The gradual enlargement of Johnson's nose is reminiscent of Pinocchio, whose nose grew longer whenever he lied.
 Kimball worked on the 1940 Disney adaptation of Pinocchio.